 - a.
 Each voyage of animals transported by sea must be accompanied by a veterinarian with at least 5 years of veterinary experience dealing with the type of animals being transported. - b.
 The veterinarian must be in possession of a veterinary qualification recognised by the veterinary statutory body within which it was obtained. - c.
 The veterinarian must be registered and in good standing in at least one country with a veterinary statutory body that controls the registration and conduct of veterinarians.
 The South African competent authority may decide not to accept registration with a specific veterinary statutory body if deemed necessary. - d.
 The veterinarian must be able to issue instructions directly to the animal handlers in relation to the care of the animals. - e.
 The veterinarian is responsible for the following: - i.
 Provide care and treat the animals throughout the exportation process. - ii.
 Handle, in the most appropriate manner, any veterinary medical emergency. - iii.
 Euthanise animals. - iv.
 Meet daily with the Master of the Ship or First Officer and a representative of the animal-handlers to share up-to-date information on animal health and welfare status and travel conditions. - v.
 Prepare and submit an independent report to the provincial veterinary authority from which the animals were exported.
-The report must be submitted within one week after completion of the journey. - vi.
-Perform post-mortems if deemed necessary for animal diseases control on the vessel, either for the importing and / or exporting countries. - f.
+The report must be submitted within one week after completion of the journey.
+The National Authority must draft a template to be utilised for the reporting. - vi.
+Perform post-mortems on all dead animals for animal diseases control and animal welfare on the vessel for the importing and / or exporting countries. - h.
 The veterinarian must remain with the animals until completion of the offloading at final destination.